Nineties: Young Cinema Rebels

 Tensions escalate fast one hot Brooklyn summer in Spike Lee’s seminal joint.

-Aged 16-25? £3 tickets are available to book in advance to any film in the season in July (excluding special events).
+Aged 16-25? £3 tickets are available to book in advance to any film in the season in July and August (excluding TV Gamechanger events, Young Soul Rebels + Q&A and re-release of Do the Right Thing).
 Sign up now!